cosmos/ibc/spec/ics-007-tendermint-client/README.md

     assert(misbehaviour.h1.commitmentRoot !== misbehaviour.h2.commitmentRoot)
     // fetch the previously verified commitment root & validator set consensusState = get("clients/{identifier}/consensusStates/{misbehaviour.fromHeight}")
-    // assert that the timestamp is not from more than an unbonding period ago assert(currentTimestamp() - misbehaviour.timestamp < clientState.unbondingPeriod)
+    // assert that the timestamp is not from more than an trusting period ago assert(currentTimestamp() - misbehaviour.timestamp < clientState.trustingPeriod)
     // check if the light client "would have been fooled" assert(
       verify(consensusState.validatorSet, misbehaviour.fromHeight, misbehaviour.h1) &&